-16 So then, from now on we regard no one from a fleshly perspective-even if we have 'known' Christ in this way, we do so no longer7-17 so then, if anyone is in Christ he is a new creation; the old things have passed on; look, all has become new!8 18 And that 'all' is from the God who has reconciled us to Himself through Jesus9 Christ and given us the ministry of the reconciliation, 10 19 namely that in Christ God was reconciling the world to Himself, 11 not imputing their trespasses to them, including committing to us the message of this reconciliation.
+16 So then, from now on we regard no one from a fleshly perspective-even if we have 'known' Christ in this way, we do so no longer-17 so then, if anyone is in Christ he is a new creation; the old things have passed on; look, all has become new!
+18 And that 'all' is from the God who has reconciled us to Himself through Jesus Christ and given us the ministry of the reconciliation, 19 namely that in Christ God was reconciling the the living"; followed by this verse, that we should no longer live for ourselves, but for Him.
+Philippians 2:8-11 refers to the final victory.
+Hebrews 2:14 refers to destroying Satan; saving us from hell is a by-product.
+As it says in Romans 10:9, "if you confess with your mouth, 'Jesus is Lord', ..., you will be saved".